 2. Decide How Many Bitcoins You Are Going to Buy

-At the time of writing this, bitcoin is trading for about $72,500, so relatively few investors would be buying a whole bitcoin or multiple units.
+Few investors would be buying a whole bitcoin or multiple units, as it would cost too much.
 More affordable investments would likely include buying smaller denominations like a “Satoshi.”

 Many exchanges would allow you to buy and sell fractions of a bitcoin, usually in increments of dollar amounts.
 The amount is essential for more than a few reasons, and the cost of investing is chief among them.

 If you are using an exchange with a substantial monthly or yearly fee but are only using it twice a year, the cost of investing will eat into your profits.
 This effect is more pronounced for small investments than it is for larger, more substantial investments.

 You should invest in bitcoin with the money you aren’t afraid to lose.
 It’s riskier than many conventional investments, although the risk comes with the promise of substantial reward.